Spontaneous Chiral Symmetry Breaking in a Random Driven Chemical System: Methods

 where $J_{ij}$ are coupling strengths, of which only a fraction $\mu$ is non-zero, and chosen randomly from a uniform range between $[-s,s]$.
 The $c^{\gamma}_i$ are random offsets which take a value of either $0$ or $1$.
 Driven reactions are then duplicated and mirrored via an argument swap in the reaction elements (if any) and forces, \textit{e.g.}, $F^\gamma(...A_i R_j ...) \rightarrow F^\gamma(...A_i S_j...)$.
 This procedure ensures symmetrical driving in the system.

 Finally, system noises are introduced in achiral-to-chiral reactions $A_i \rightleftharpoons R_i(S_i)$ which add (subtract) a fraction $\delta_i$ from $R_i(S_i)$.
 Noises from the equivalent bimolecular reactions are omitted for simplicity and do not alter the nature of the results.
-These fluctuations are modeled as independent white noises for each reaction and chosen randomly from a uniform range $[0,\Delta]$, where $\Delta\ll 1$ represents maximum noise strength.
-In general, we found chiral-breaking models to arise generically for a wide-range of parameters and generally follow the original constraints necessary for high-dissipating systems~\cite{HorEngChemModel}.
-Furthermore, we found noise history only altered the onset time of bifurcation but not the steady state in most models, with larger noise leading to shorter onset times.
-As a result, here we chose a parameter set that increased yield of chiral-breaking models per every round of $100$ random generated models.
-For instance, systems with larger proportion of achiral elements yielded lower number of chiral-breaking models due to the larger number of ways mass can transfer between channels and thereby maintain a racemic state.
-Final parameters are thus as follows: $N_a=2$, $N_c=2\times12$, $p_b=0.3,\mu=0.25,f=10,s=0.2,\eta=0.6$, and $\Delta=0.02$.
+These fluctuations are modeled as independent white noises for each respective reaction and chosen randomly from a uniform range $[0,\Delta]$, where $\Delta\ll 1$ represents maximum noise strength.
+Thus, each model instance has a unique but systematically generated set of noise terms $\delta_i$ in their dynamics.

+In general, we found chiral-breaking models to arise generically for a wide range of parameters and generally follow the original constraints necessary for high-dissipating systems.\cite{HorEngChemModel} Furthermore, we found noise history only altered the onset time of bifurcation but not the steady state in most models, with larger noise leading to shorter onset times (see supplementary Fig. 5).
+As a result, we chose a parameter set that increased the yield of chiral-breaking models per every round of $100$ random generated models.
+For instance, systems with larger proportion of achiral elements yielded lower number of chiral-breaking models due to the larger number of ways mass can transfer between channels and thereby maintain a racemic state (see supplementary Fig. 8).
+Larger total system sizes may also be chosen to increase yield (supplementary Fig. 9).
+Final parameters are thus as follows: $N_a=2$, $N_c=2\times12$, $p_b=0.3,\mu=0.25,f=10,s=0.2,\eta=0.6$, and $\Delta=0.02$. \\

-The complete system dynamics follow standard mass action formulation but with additional noise terms.
+\nsb{System simulation} The complete system dynamics follow standard mass action formulation but with additional noise terms.
 These noises are considered inherent to a reaction and not replicated for driven reactions.
 The overall chemical kinetics equations are then